johnbillion/wp-crontrol/readme.md

 ### How do I create a new PHP cron event?

-In the Tools → Cron Events admin panel, click on "Add New Cron Event".
-In the form that appears, select "PHP cron event" and enter the schedule and next run time.
+From the Tools → Cron Events menu, click on "Add New Cron Event".
+Select the "PHP cron event" option and enter the schedule and next run time.
 The event schedule is how often your event will be executed.
-If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.
+If you don't see a good interval, then add one in the Settings → Cron Schedules menu.
 In the "PHP Code" area, enter the PHP code that should be run when your cron event is executed.
 You don't need to provide the PHP opening tag (`<?php`).

 Creating, editing, and running PHP cron events is subject to restrictive security permissions.
 [You can read all about the features and security of PHP cron events on the WP Crontrol website](https://wp-crontrol.com/docs/php-cron-events/).